Columbia ISA

 The hookup diagram below shows how to connect a digital TV converter box, VCR, antenna, splitter to your digital TV set so you can record TV shows and view broadcast TV shows.

 The antenna signal is split, one to the converter box and VCR and the other to the TV for normal viewing.
 Select antenna for normal viewing and change channels on the TV.
-Select A/V input on the TV for VCR viewing.
-Record channel 3 (or 4) on the VCR and tune channels on the DTV box.
+Select HDMI input on the TV for VCR viewing.
+Record LINE input on the VCR and tune channels on the DTV box.
+For a TV with only HDMI inputs, use an A/V to HDMI adapter.

 TV options in 2011 - Digital, analog, Internet